sands-lab/grace/TRAINING.md

 grc = grace_from_params(params)
 ```

-[Here](examples) you can find some simple examples adapted from the examples provided by Horovod.

 ## PyTorch distributed (DDP)
 The PyTorch distributed implementation follows closely the Horovod PyTorch implementation, replacing the communication